 Chateau Falaise

 Falaise is the birthplace of William the Conqueror and you can visit his medieval castle.
 Severely damaged during the WW2 near to the town was some of the most ferocious fighting.
-With the German army in retreat they were close to being surrounded by the Allies in what was know as the Falaise pocket.
+With the German army in retreat they were close to being surrounded by the Allies in what was known as the Falaise pocket.

 Cycling